czbiohub-sf/cerebra/README.md

 As of present `cerebra` is not installable on Windows.
 `cerebra` depends on the [`pysam`](https://pysam.readthedocs.io/en/latest/index.html) library (or rather, `pysam` is a dependency-of-a-dependency) and currently this library is only available on Unix-like systems.
-Windows solutions like [WSL](https://docs.microsoft.com/en-us/windows/wsl/) exist for overcoming precisely this challange, however, `cerebra` has not been tested on WSL or any other Unix-like subsystem for Windows.
+Windows solutions like [WSL](https://docs.microsoft.com/en-us/windows/wsl/) exist for overcoming precisely this challenge, however, `cerebra` has not been tested on WSL or any other Unix-like subsystem for Windows.

 Installation (for users)